 - 1. Equity: "Dollars follow the student."
 The SBB model ensures that resources are distributed equitably based on student need and helps to address the equity issues listed below. - a.
-Allocations based on enrollment tiers create large disparities in funding with schools with similar needs and similar enrollment. - b.
-Allocations that are distributed one per school create inequities in schools based on enrollment size. - c.
+Allocations based on enrollment tiers create large disparities in funding with schools with similar need and similar enrollment - b.
+Allocations that are distributed one per school create inequities in schools based on enrollment size - c.
 Allocations do not tightly align with need, especially poverty. - d.
-Allocations are subject to "hold-harmless" decisions or rolling-over prior year decisions which create unintentional inequities and put the district at risk of not funding per the guidelines. - 2.
+Allocations are subject to "hold-harmless" decisions or rolling-over prior year decisions which create unintentional inequities and put the district at risk of not funding per the guidelines - 2.
 Transparency: "The formula tells you what you get."
 SBB uses a formula and has clear and easily understood rules for where, how, and why dollars flow, helping eliminate the deficiencies in the traditional funding system. - a.
-Previous formulas were difficult to understand and explain. - b.
-Previous formulas contained language such as "distributed by program manager." - c.
-Lack of history or understanding of formulas original intent; "That's just how we've always done it." - 3.
+Previous formulas were difficult to understand and explain - b.
+Previous formulas contained language such as "distributed by program manager" - c.
+Lack of history or understanding of formulas original intent; "That's just how we've always done it" - 3.
 Empowering: "Principals own their budgets."
 By distributing funds rather than staff, SBB enables school leaders to define the resources they need to drive student achievement. - a.
-Principals don't always know where they have flexibility with current allotments and where they don't. - b.
-Adjustments from the allotments are small and incremental; the current formula does not lend itself to significant innovations.

-Transitioning to the SSF formula puts APS's funding formula in alignment with our strategic objectives, expand school autonomy, and alleviate enrollment pressure points in the previous formula.
+Principals don't always know where they have flexibilities with current allotments and where they don't - b.
+Adjustments from the allotments are small and incremental; the current formula does not lend itself to significant innovations objectives, expand school autonomy, and alleviate enrollment pressure points in the previous formula.
 As part of the current strategic plan, APS is committed to improve efficiency and resource allocation in a manner grounded in strategic academic direction and data.
 The SSF formula will prioritize resources based on student needs, meeting one of our key strategic objectives.